lucatume/wp-browser/docs/modules/WPWebDriver.md

 #### amOnAdminPage
 Signature: `amOnAdminPage(string $page)` : `void`

-Go to a page in the admininstration area of the site.
+Go to a page in the administration area of the site.

 This method will **not** handle authentication to the administration area.